Duration: 3 years full time

 During your first and second years, you will complete essays and reports, and sit written examinations.
 In your third year, assignments include a range of activities, such as preparation of posters, oral presentations, creation of leaflets and podcasts, coursework essays, mock research grant applications and scientific news-and-views articles, as well as analysis of data from online repositories in mini-research projects.

-- Biology and Chemistry, plus a pass in the practical element of all Science A-levels taken
+- Biology plus another science from either Chemistry, Maths or Physics.
+A Pass is required in the practical element of all Science A-levels taken.

 - At least five GCSEs at grade A*-C or 9-4 including English and Mathematics.